GunaDD/GunaDD/README.md

 ## Hi there 👋

 I'm Gunadi, an undergrad student at UWaterloo.
-Currently, I'm working on deep learning.
+Currently, I'm working on deep learning and am very interested in algorithms!

 📫 Feel free to reach me out at ggani@uwaterloo.ca !